March 2021 Miyagi earthquake

-On March 20, 2021, at 18:09 JST (09:09 UTC).
-The magnitude 6.9 or 7.0 earthquake struck offshore east of Tōhoku, Japan at a depth of 54.0 km to 60 km.
-It had a maximum JMA intensity of Shindo 5+ while on the Mercalli intensity scale, it earned a rating of VII (Very strong).
-Power outages and some slight damage in Miyagi was reported.
+On March 20, 2021, at 18:09 JST (09:09 UTC), a magnitude 6.9 or 7.0 earthquake struck offshore east of Tōhoku, Japan at a depth of 54.0 km to 60 km.
+It had a maximum JMA intensity of Shindo 5+ while on the Mercalli intensity scale, it was rated VII (Very strong).
+Power outages and some slight damage in Miyagi were reported.

 A press release by the Japan Meteorological Agency stated that the earthquake was an aftershock of the 2011 Tōhoku earthquake and tsunami from ten years prior.

 Earthquake

 The earthquake occurred as the result of thrust faulting near the subduction zone interface plate boundary between the Pacific and North America plates.
 Moment tensor solutions indicate that slip occurred either on a moderately dipping fault striking to the south, or a moderately dipping fault striking to the north-northeast, consistent with the east–west oriented compression expected in this region.
 At the location of this earthquake, the Pacific plate moves approximately westward relative to the North American plate at a velocity of 70 mm per year, subducting beneath Japan at the Japan Trench and dipping to the west beneath Japan.
 The earthquake epicenter is located 70 km west of the epicenter of the March 2011 earthquake.
 It came just nine days after the tenth anniversary of the March 11, 2011 disaster, and just over a month since a 7.3 earthquake struck south of the March 20 event.